 - Stop and shop at Williamsburg Premium Outlets, where you’ll get brands like Coach, Burberry, Kate Spade, Michael Kors, and Polo Ralph Lauren at discounted prices.

-- Colonial Williamsburg visitors can get a taste of what a town was like during the Revolutionary War, with dozens of the buildings and homes still with their original foundations.
+- Colonial Williamsburg visitors can get a taste of what a town was like during the Revolutionary War, with dozens of buildings and homes still with their original foundations.

 - The Virginia Musical Museum exhibits Virginia’s history in music, displaying rare instruments and outfits from Virginia music stars like Patsy Cline.
+It's also the site of the Virginia Music Hall of Fame.

 Confined by the James River and the Hampton Roads Harbor, Newport News is a port town through and through.
 Come to this coastal city and get a taste of what makes Virginia’s coastal region so popular.
 Exits 250, 255, 256, and 258 take you to Newport News off of I-64 East.